rahyatt31/BlueBadgeProject/README.md

    Once you have the project open there are two aspects to this project.
-There is an API which accessible using the Postman utility that has been linked above.
+There is an API which accessible using the Postman utility or through the launch page in your browser.
 Through this API you can view, delete, edit, and create players.
 Each player has a list of realistic stats.
-Each player is also assigned to a team which is also completely customizable.
+Each player is also assigned to a team which is completely customizable.

-   These teams are then accessible in the console aspect of our application.
-You are able to play a simulated real game between the teams using real stats.
+   The console application is a proof of concept that mirrors our api Player/Team structure and allows you to create a fantasy matchup between the teams of your choice.

 ### API Endpoints